jotak/discomon/README.md

             - prometheus-other:9090
 ```

-At this point, there is still nothing in Discomon because the master is nothing without slaves.

 5. Import `federation-tpl/prometheus-slave.yml`, and set SLAVE parameter to `other`.
 This slave will collect metrics from pods annotated `prometheus.io/slave: other`.
 6. Select for import `examples/wfapp.yml` and modify its YAML to add the `prometheus.io/slave` annotation: